LyuboslavT/LyuboslavT/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1 align="center">Hi there, I'm Lyuboslav Tsvetkovski! 👋</h1>

 <p align="center">
-  🚀 Want to be a Developer|💡 Tech Enthusiast|🎯 Problem Solver
+🚀 Want to be a Developeр |💡 Tech Enthusiast| 🎯 Problem Solver
 </p>

 <p align="center">